Philadelphia Phillies vs. Miami Marlins Results, Stats, and Recap - September 11, 2020 Gametracker

-MIAMI (AP) Aaron Nola gave his seven-inning complete game victory an asterisk.
+MIAMI (AP) Aaron Nola gives his seven-inning complete game victory an asterisk.

+As for the doubleheader nightcap, the Philadelphia Phillies' bullpen remains a big question mark.

-The right-hander struck out 10 and went the distance for the first time in his career as the Philadelphia Phillies handed the Miami Marlins their worst drubbing in two days, winning a doubleheader opener 11-0 Friday.
+Nola struck out 10 and went the distance for the first time in his career as Philadelphia handed the Miami Marlins their worst drubbing in two days, winning Friday's opener 11-0.

+The Phillies went with a bullpen game in the nightcap, and their struggling relief corps had another rocky night in a 5-3 loss.
+Jorge Alfaro had his fourth consecutive two-RBI game for the Marlins, who scored on three relievers.

-''I don't feel like it counts,'' Nola said. ''Nine innings is a complete game.
+''I don't feel like it counts,'' he said. ''Nine innings is a complete game.
 But I felt good today.
 I'm glad I finished it out.''

-While Nola cruised, it was another rough outing for Marlins pitchers, who gave up a National League record 29 runs against Atlanta on Wednesday.
+With the split, the second-place Phillies remained half a game ahead of the third-place Marlins in the NL East.
+Miami's split came two days after they got routed 29-9 in Atlanta.

 Nola (5-3) didn't allow a hit until Brian Anderson singled to cap a 10-pitch at-bat leading off the fifth.
 By then the Phillies had their 11-run lead.